Get a Mortgage after Bankruptcy

 If you wait until after 6 years from the start date of your bankruptcy the record will have come off your credit file.
 As a result there may be high street lenders who will consider you at standard interest rates of between 2-3%

 Even after the record of bankruptcy has come off your credit file many high street lenders will still be unable to help.
 You should contact a specialist mortgage broker who can identify the best lenders for you.

-Please contact us and we will put you in touch with a Specialist Mortgage Broker.
+Contact us and we will put you in touch with a Specialist Mortgage Broker.